-Melbourne Water is upgrading the Maribyrnong River Main (MRM) sewer, which transports approximately 24 million litres of wastewater each day to the Western Treatment Plant.
+Melbourne Water has completed upgrade works to the Maribyrnong River Main (MRM) sewer, which transports approximately 24 million litres of wastewater each day to the Western Treatment Plant.

 - cleaning and relining the sewer by inserting a new plastic sleeve into the existing pipe

 - filling the gap between the existing pipe and new sewer liner with cement (grouting)